sap-tutorials/Tutorials/tutorials/hxe-aa-movielens-10/hxe-aa-movielens-10.md

 ---
-title: Expose recommendation function and results using XSJS and XS OData
+title: Expose recommendation functions as XSJS and results as XS OData
 description: Understand and implement some of the options available with SAP HANA to expose your algorithm procedure and results
 auto_validation: true
 primary_tag: topic>machine-learning